luanpaschoal/aws-ses-sender/README.md

 brew install awscli
 ```

-After installing AWS Cli, you must configure the credential file.
+After installing AWS cli, you must configure the credential file.
 You can use this command:

 ```
 aws configure